jessebuckmann/sample_preparation_module/projects/PowerSupply_Maurice_Jakob/documentation/Comparison_powerbank_DIY.md

 + [charge controllers](https://www.sparkfun.com/categories/421) seem to be only available for very low power solutions for 5V batteries
 + requires medium amount of testing
 + more complicated to set up output connections compared to powerbank
++ may be difficult to get 220V AC output